moparisthebest/pegh/README.md

                almost linearly scale with -N, if too low operation will fail,
                default: 64
- -f <filename> read password from file instead of argument, - means stdin -N <num>      scrypt parameter N, only applies for encryption, default 32768
+ -f <filename> read password from file instead of argument, - means stdin -g            prompt for password, confirm on encryption, max characters: 64 -N <num>      scrypt parameter N, only applies for encryption, default 32768
                this is rounded up to the next highest power of 2 -r <num>      scrypt parameter r, only applies for encryption, default 8